nuuuwan/news_lk3_data/README.md

 *2024-06-02 11:48:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Live-updates-Adverse-weather/155-283899) · `en`

+8.04 PM - The death toll from the extreme weather conditions in the country has climbed to 10 in the past 24 hours as confirmed by State Defence Minister Premitha Bandara Tennakoon.

 7.31 PM - Police have set up two dedicated lines, 0112 421 820 and 0112 421 111, for individuals to contact for urgent assistance.

 6.01 PM - The Disaster Management Center reported seven fatalities due to the ongoing adverse weather conditions in the past 24 hours.